In Part 2 of these series I wrote about Panther Beach, today I want to talk about Shark Fin Cove.

 Once you cross the train tracks you can get a view of the Shark Fin rock from above, the view is amazing from this angle.
 I took this shot from the trail down the cove during Spring last year.

 Once you get down there are many different angles and compositions you can play with.
-There is a whole in the rocks where the waves come through.
+There is a hole in the rocks where the waves come through.